Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Can Feel Uncomfortable

 Standing wet for extended periods may feel cold or uncomfortable, especially in cooler environments.
-This can make the post-shower experience less relaxing, especially during daily routines.
+This can make the post-shower experience feel uncomfortable, especially during daily routines.

 Air Drying vs Towel Drying